 Occasionally a hotel guest left a small housekeeper tip.
 Mom converted these into Kennedy silver half dollars and saved them in a cigar box.
 It was our monetary reserve.
-Dad, however, often raided the box and sent me to the market with one and a note authorizing my purchase of two packs of Lucky Strike cigarettes.
+Dad, however, often raided the box and sent me to the market with a note authorizing my purchase of two packs of Lucky Strike cigarettes.

-The shop keeper kept these separate in his cash drawer for Mom's eventual retrieval.
+The shop keeper kept these separate in his cash drawer for Mom's retrieval.
 While the box was heavy it never filled.

-The day we got food stamps we ate crab without a coast trip.
+I remember the first day Mom used food stamps.
+We ate crab without a coast trip.
 I was fourteen, the age one learns their societal place.
-I was helping Mom shop at our local market, the neighborhood kind, before they were snuffed out by supermarkets.
+I was with Mom at our local market, the neighborhood kind, before they were snuffed out by supermarkets.
 The owner, employees and customers knew one another and their families.
-She put four fresh crabs in our little cart.
-I was amazed we could afford them and assumed Dad had a big win.
+Mom put four crabs in our little cart.
+I was amazed and assumed Dad had made a big win.